jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Go back to your Shopify store (Shopify website).
 Under "Theme library", make a duplicate of the "Debut" theme.
 Hit "duplicate" under the "Actions" pull down menu.

-You can preview the copy of Debut.
-You will the theme that comes with Shopify.
+You can preview the copy of Debut wich is the theme that comes with Shopify.
 Everything that you need to build a theme is already built in this theme.
 You can copy and paste want you need from Debut.
 There is no need to re-invent the wheel.

 To download the copy of Debut, hit "ctrl + c" on the command prompt to stop "theme watch".